-Share and Care Homeshare has collated a number of guides full of information, which can help you and your love ones understand issues affecting the elderly.
+Share and Care Homeshare has collated a number of guides full of information, which can help you and your loved ones understand issues affecting the elderly.

 You can’t control memory loss – you can control your reaction to it.
 Compassionate communication will significantly heighten quality of life.